phamtungthuy/ca-bench/README.md

   The **--range** argument specifies the scope of execution or analysis.
 This is the required parameter and must be set to one of the following values:

   - task: Operates on a single task only, require **--folder_name** parameter for name of task.
-  - node: Operates on all tasks in node-level or on a single taks in node-level with **--folder_name** parameter
+  - node: Operates on all tasks in node-level.
-  - chain: Operates on all tasks in chain-level or on a single taks in chain-level with **--folder_name** parameter
+  - chain: Operates on all tasks in chain-level.
-  - graph: Operates on all tasks in graph-level or on a single taks in graph-level with **--folder_name** parameter
+  - graph: Operates on all tasks in graph-level.
-  - all: Operates on all 70 tasks or on a single taks with **--folder_name** parameter
+  - all: Operates on all 70 tasks.

 - **--result_folder_name** (REQUIRED):
   The **--result_folder_name** argument specifies folder that contains result of human_design, zeroshot or your own solution.
 That folder must be in .result folder.